pantheon-systems/documentation/source/content/object-cache.md

 <Alert title="Warning" type="danger">

-The Redis cache needs to be flushed with 'flushall' in the Redis terminal connection afterwards, in order for this to have any effect.
+The object cache needs to be flushed with 'flushall' in the Redis terminal connection afterwards, in order for this to have any effect.

 </Alert>